Women in the Spanish Civil War: June 1937

 Partido Obrero de Unificación Marxista (POUM) was the dissident communist party during this period.
-Their engagement for women involved trying to create specific female sub-organizations for them to join.
+Their engagement with women involved trying to create specific female sub-organizations for them to join.
 In June 1937, the Franco regime and the Communists in control of Republican areas both declared POUM illegal, leading to the dissolution of the group.

 Unión Democrática de Cataluña (UDC) saw a communist hegemony emerge by late 1937.
 They moved more away from their center right policies of their founding, and more towards positions supported by PSUC.

 In the Republican offensive against Nationalist held Teruel from December 1937 to February 1938, brigades on the ground tried to honor Indalecio Prieto's call to protect civilians, and particularly women in children.
 They sometimes stopped shelling buildings when people inside made clear they were non-combatant women and children.
 The reality of the offensive and life on the front lines meant many of those civilians had nothing.
 Women would often risk their lives to loot recently shelled buildings.
 They needed furniture to burn to melt snow for water, to cook and to provide some heat.
 Many women, on both sides in the city, died of starvation during the month long battle.

 August 1937

-Martín Veloz led a column of Bloque Agrario, Acción Popular and Falange members on a purge of Republican forces in 1937 in villages in the Salamanca area like El Pedroso, La Orbada, Cantalpino and Villoria.
+Diego Martín Veloz led a column of Bloque Agrario, Acción Popular and Falange members on a purge of Republican forces in 1937 in villages in the Salamanca area like El Pedroso, La Orbada, Cantalpino, and Villoria.
 Republican men were shot, while Republican women were raped, and then had their heads shaved before being paraded through their villages.
 The area had not had any major uprising prior to this by Republican forces.

 Martín Veloz was part of a group that on 24 August 1937 that murdered twenty-two men and one woman in Cantalpino.
 Following this, the group then raped many women, and shaved the heads of around one hundred women before making them parade through the streets.